wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 1.2.x =
+- Fixed a notice warning that could appear when adding the menu

 = 1.2.4 =
 - Small design changes for the icons in the post overview screen
 - Added actions to check permissions when adding pages with AJAX